BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

 ### New event model

-Then we (with [Andrey Kulakov](https://github.com/Andrew8xx8)) start release **mail notification** feature, we select event-based mail generation.
-User has subscription on base Entities: Project, Group, Team, User.
-After create Event, related to base entity on User action we create mail notification based on this Event and async send they.
+Then we (with [Andrey Kulakov](https://github.com/Andrew8xx8)) started **mail notification** feature, we selected event-based mail generation way.
+User has subscription on base Entities: **Project**, **Group**, **Team**, **User**.
+After create Event on User action we create mail notifications, based on this Event, and async send they.
 More detailed I'll describe mail notification later.
 Now about events.

-At start we have one huge problem.
+At beginning we had one huge problem.
 All events in Gitlab related to project.
-We has not events for Group or Team or another Entity.
+We had not events for Group or Team or another Entity.
 Only Project.

 ``` ruby
 Event(id:          integer,